5 Steps You Can Use To Build a “First Team” Mindset

 • Demand that team members prioritize the executive team over all others.

-When the executive team is truly cohesive and prioritized appropriately, their ability to face complex challenges with further confidence bonds the team and models unity to the organization, this requires an absolute, unwavering commitment to the First Team.
+When the executive team is truly cohesive and prioritizes tasks effectively, their ability to tackle complex challenges with increased confidence strengthens the team and exemplifies unity throughout the organization.
+This requires an absolute, unwavering commitment to the First Team.

 • Explain how the team’s direct reports will be impacted.